Inquiry Based Learning

 In P4C, the children act as philosophers, exploring central, common and contestable concepts that we use to make sense of human experience, such as love, courage and knowledge.
 Children are not only capable of talking about matters of significance but they are also naturally disposed to question and wonder.
 The teachers act as facilitators and the children drive the community of inquiry to explore the subject matter in a way that they can relate to, they provide opportunities for students to explore, create and think within a range of developmentally appropriate learning contexts.

 So that the inquiry moves beyond mere conversation, we provide children with the skills to share ideas, thoughts and beliefs, and assist in the development of thinking and social skills.
 We teach and develop a number of skills, including giving reasons, making distinctions, clarifying ideas, formulating and testing criteria.
 Students are encouraged to develop hypotheses, give examples and reasons, build on each other’s ideas, justify decisions and recognise inconsistencies in arguments.

 At CDPS, we are passionate about developing our learners' love of reading and literacy.
-You can now access all our library services from home using our Library Homepage.
+You can now access all our library services from home using our library catalogue.
+Library Homepage.

 What is Kiva?

 KiVa is CDPS's Anti-Bullying Programme.